Seven days.

 Island-hopping

-A day boat to Patmos and its clifftop monastery, or tiny islands almost no one visits.
+A day boat to Patmos and its clifftop monastery, or tiny islands where the only inhabitants are friendly goats.

 06